 Can I Keep My Home if I File for Bankruptcy in New Jersey?

 Many people who want to file for bankruptcy in New Jersey refrain from doing so because they are afraid of losing their home in the bankruptcy.
-If you own a home and are overwhelmed with unsecured debts, bankruptcy is still an option for you!
+If you own a home and are overwhelmed with unsecured debts, filing for bankruptcy is still an option for you!

 Keeping your home depends on a few factors/calculations.
 First of all, you need to figure out how much equity you possess in the home.
 In order to do this, you need to know the present market value of your home and the balance left on any loans on the home.
 You then calculate the difference between these two numbers in order to know how much equity you possess in the home.
 For example, let’s say you own a home in Newark, New Jersey which is valued at $500,000.00.
 You also have one (or more) mortgages on this home with a balance of $490,000.00.
 That means you have $10,000.00 in equity.